-Battery attorney, James Dimeas, has been handling Battery cases throughout Cook County, DuPage County, Lake County, and Kane County for 25 years.
-His extensive experience with Battery cases gives Battery attorney, James Dimeas, a unique and keen understanding of how Battery cases are handled by the police and how battery cases are treated by the Courts.
+Battery attorney, James Dimeas, has been handling Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-26 years.
+James Dimeas's extensive experience with Battery cases gives Battery attorney, James Dimeas, a unique and keen understanding of how Battery cases are handled by the police and how battery cases are treated by the Courts.

 If you make physical contact with a family member that causes bodily harm or is of an insulting or provoking nature, you will be charged with a Domestic Battery.
 A Domestic Battery 750 ILCS 60 applies to victims of a Battery who are family members or ex-spouses or an ex-boyfriend or girlfriend.
 A Domestic Battery case is treated much more harshly than a simple Battery in Illinois.
 The law will impose a much more severe penalty for a Domestic Battery conviction than for a simple Battery conviction.
-In addition, Cook County, DuPage County, Lake County, and Kane County Domestic Battery cases are assigned to special Courtrooms that only handle Domestic Battery cases.
+In addition, Chicago, Cook County, DuPage County, Kane County, and Lake County Domestic Battery cases are assigned to special Courtrooms that only handle Domestic Battery cases.
 The Judges, Prosecutors, and courtroom personnel are specially trained to handle Domestic Battery cases.
-The State's Attorney's Offices in Cook County, DuPage County, Lake County, and Kane County pursue Domestic Battery cases much more aggressively than a simple Battery case.Illinois Battery Law
+The State's Attorney's Offices in Chicago, Cook County, DuPage County, Kane County, and Lake County pursue Domestic Battery cases much more aggressively than a simple Battery case.Illinois Battery Law

-Battery attorney, James Dimeas, has been handling Battery cases for 25 years throughout Cook County, DuPage County, Lake County, and Kane County.
-In James Dimeas's 25 years of handling Battery cases the most common Battery case usually involves an altercation between two people.
+Battery attorney, James Dimeas, has been handling Battery cases for over-26 years throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+In James Dimeas's 26 years of handling Battery cases the most common Battery case usually involves an altercation between two people.
 Most of the time, it's one person's word against the other.
 Once in awhile witnesses will be involved.
 The typical battery case can be a little difficult for the state to prove.
-Battery lawyer, James Dimeas, has been aggressively contesting and fighting Battery cases throughout the Chicago metropolitan area for 25 years.
-He is experienced and highly skilled in fighting Battery cases and coming up with effective and winning trial strategies which have been proven to be effective against Battery charges.
+Battery lawyer, James Dimeas, has been aggressively contesting and fighting Battery cases throughout the Chicago metropolitan area for over-26 years.
+James Dimeas is experienced and highly skilled in fighting Battery cases and coming up with effective and winning trial strategies which have been proven to be effective against Battery charges.
 To discuss your particular Battery case, contact Battery attorney, James Dimeas, anytime to discuss the particular facts of your case.
-He will give you an honest assessment of your case and will discuss what he can do for you.
-James Dimeas can be reached anytime at 847-807-7405.What is the Penalty for a Battery in Illinois?
+James Dimeas will give you an honest assessment of your case and will discuss what he can do for you.
+You can speak to James Dimeas personally by calling 847-807-7405.What is the Penalty for a Battery in Illinois?

 - If the victim was employed by a school or was a teacher;